 Deobfuscation of the code allows for easier analysis.
 While we leverage a proprietary tool built in house for this purpose, you can also leverage tools like Malzilla

-or attempt to manually deobfuscate the code.
+and Jsunpack or attempt to manually deobfuscate the code.

 The deobfuscated code shown below is divided into two parts for better understanding.